top of page

 You might see your child’s math grade decline.
 Or incomplete homework assignments for the first time.
 Or you saw other indicators after reading my post, “Is your child ready for a tutor?”
 You decide your child is ready for a tutor.
 And you want to find the best tutor.

-You can differentiate tutors by their education and experience, but wouldn’t it be helpful to know what a typical tutoring session looks like before choosing the best tutor for your child?
+You can differentiate tutors by their education and experience, but wouldn’t it also be helpful to know what a typical tutoring session looks like before choosing the best tutor for your child?

 How do they plan for tutoring sessions?
 Are they able to explain concepts in different ways?
-How do they build your child’s confidence in themselves and their math abilities?
+How do they build your child’s confidence in both themselves and their math abilities?

 Here’s a sneak peak into what I do.